RaulS22/Spectrographic-Analysis-of-the-Magnetic-Reconnection/README.md

 We simplified the program developed on the notebook to several .py files, separated by year.

 Our slides presentation (in PDF format) is also present here.
+Our documentation and theoretical basis are also present here.

 A prototype site were created at wix in order to give a preview of an aplication.